 4. All the Judge Judys

-As moms, we’ve all experienced the judgement, whether it’s from a fellow mom, an in-law, a doctor, or our own parents.
+As moms, we’ve all experienced the judgment, whether it’s from a fellow mom, an in-law, a doctor, or our parents.

 Give me a break.